Karen Ní Bhroin Conductor

 Other optional extras:

-Audiences with hearing or vision impairments are invited to join members of the Orchestra for a short (c20min) sensory tour of the stage before the show.
+Audiences with hearing or vision impairments are invited to join members of the Orchestra for a short (c20min) sensory introduction to the musicians and instruments before the show.

-Please book a free ticket for all members of your party who would like to join the tour.
+Please book a free ticket for all members of your party who would like to join the introduction.